 According to The Thinking Ahead Institute by Willis Towers Watson, in 2019 the top 500 largest asset managers worldwide oversaw $104.4 trillion worth of assets.

-So basically, asset management is big business.
+So basically, asset management is a big business.

 Starting from the very beginning (just in case!) assets refer to resources with economic value.
 Specifically/especially those that can be converted to cash like real estate, automobiles, investments such as stocks and bonds, materials, inventories, etc.

 Asset management, therefore, is a service provided by a financial services institution (eg. an investment bank) or individual — and is exactly how it sounds.
-Asset managers configure their client’s portfolios to best meet their identified needs and goals, centering the client’s unique situation, preferences, and risk tolerance.
+Asset managers configure their client’s portfolios to best meet their identified needs and goals, centering on the client’s unique situation, preferences, and risk tolerance.
 While “assets” does broadly refer to a person’s complete financial holdings, asset managers are primarily focused on investments — stocks, bonds, mutual funds, and ETFs.

 At its core, asset management is about making the best investment possible for clients, with a strong focus on growth.
 Standard services offered by asset managers include: